-Aitielkh do not have marking restrictions except for star markings and heart markings, which are restricted traits that can be given to a character via potion.
-The markings do not need to be bepotelkh or sonoelkh markings; you can use anything as long as it doesn't resemble a restricted trait.
+Aitielkh do not have the marking restrictions/rarities that beps/sonos have and do not have to use marking potions.
+The one exception is for star markings, players must use the Stars of Aiti potion to have stars on their aiti.
+Additionally markings may not resemble manmade items or concepts.
+Markings can be abstract or reflective of things found in nature.
+The markings do not need to be bepotelkh or sonoelkh markings; you can use anything as long as it doesn't resemble stars of aiti.
 However, you can use bep/sono markings if you wish!
-You can freely change aitielkh markings over time, but please do not redesign the character to the point where it is no longer recognizable unless you buy a total redesign potion (coming soon).
+If you want to change your aitielkh markings or colors you must buy a redesign potion .
 You will need to draw a new masterlist image or commission an artist to either edit the original artwork or draw a new image in order to update the masterlist reference.

 Aitielkh do not have color restrictions.
 Most aitielkh will be bright or saturated, but their dream may influence their colors, pattern, and flower crown; dark dream aitielkh are typically dark and less saturated.